RedisInsight/Tutorials/README.md

 Basic [markdown syntax](https://www.markdownguide.org/basic-syntax/#images-1) provides the ability to render images.

 To render images, you need to provide either an external URL to these images or a relative path to a folder inside of your tutorials.
-The folder with images can have any name, but it is recommended to start it with an underscore (_) or a dot (.) to avoid displaying it in Workbench when the [manifest](#Manifest) is automatically generated.
+The folder with images can have any name, but it is recommended to start it with an underscore (_) or a dot (.) to avoid displaying it in RedisInsight in cases when the [manifest](#Manifest) is automatically generated.

 Use the following logic to specify a relative path: